 I had no interest in getting my heart broken again by anyone.
-I had just gotten out of a 4 year relationship with a girl that lied to me for 3 years that we were going to get married.
-Meantime, she knew all along she was never going to defy her parents, and I was not what they wanted their daughter to marry.
+I had just gotten out of a four-year relationship with a girl who lied to me for three years, saying that we would get married.
+She knew all along; she would never defy her parents, and I was not what they wanted their daughter to marry.
 Lindy didn’t stand a chance after this girl destroyed my trust in women.
 After a year of Lindy chasing me, the tides turned.
 I now found myself head-over-heals chasing her.
-Boy was she hard to catch!
+Boy, was she hard to catch!
 She made me chase after her for about 2 1/2 years until 2008.
 We finally decided we were in love with each other, been through enough, and it was time to get serious.

 In 2009, Lindy was diagnosed with a Glioblastoma brain tumor and given 12 months or less.
 Within weeks of her first diagnosis, we went to Duke for a second opinion; the second opinion was even worse.
 They had upgraded her tumor to stage 4.
 She cried for the first time.
 Lindy is one strong woman, and tears rarely found their way to her face.
 I had determined right then and there that she wouldn’t go through this as a single woman and that she would want for nothing.
 I had already started a job at the end of 2008 that would more than support her lifestyle, and I was committed to helping her create a worry-free home environment.

 I proposed to her in Jackson Square in New Orleans later that year with the biggest ring money can buy, the money I didn’t have at all.
 We planned to get married in August 2010 in Italy, and that’s just what we did despite the 12-month death sentence.
 We got married on Lake Como, Italy, in a fairytale-like dream, and we spent almost a month, after the ceremony, traveling all of Italy.